-Discussions: You will have weekly discussions throughout semester.
-Go to DISCUSSIONS on the navigation bar in BB to get full description and to post your response to the discussion.
-Some of these discussions will be open ended questions like "Tell the class one thing that you are having difficulty with this week", and some will be problems that relate to the material we are covering.
+Discussions: You will have two weekly discussions throughout semester (one due on Wednesday, and one due on Sunday).
+Go to "Discussions" on the navigation bar in BB to get full description and to post your response to the discussion.
+Some of these discussions will be open ended questions like "Tell the class one thing that you are having difficulty with this week", and some might be problems that relate to the material we are covering.

-Final Exam: You will be required take your final exam on campus during one of the two provided times.
-The two options for times will be provided to you during the first month of class so that you can plan ahead.
+Final Exam: You will be required take your final exam on campus on Wednesday July 3 from 12:00-2:30 in Wheaton Hall room 306.
+Please make every feasible effort to be available for this exam time.
+If you can absolutely not make this time, please contact me within the first week of classes.
 The format of the exam will be exactly the same as every other exam, and taken on MyOpenMath.
 The exam will be cumulative, and a set of review questions will be provided in MOM.